Link

 Skip to main content

-1. Saves the current filled out form as a PDF
+1. Save the current filled out form as a PDF

-2. Encodes the PDF into a Base64 encoded string
+2. Encode the PDF into a Base64 encoded string

-3. Submits the Base64 encoded string as a POST submission using a “pdfdata” key
+3. Submit the Base64 encoded string as a POST submission using a “pdfdata” key

 For example, a raw submission would look similar to this: